 The Female public toilets will be closed for refurbishment from Monday 20th January for approximately 4 weeks.
 Access to the disabled facilities in an emergency can be obtained from the Nonsuch pantry.

-Nonsuch Park is situated between Cheam and Ewell Village in the north of Epsom and Ewell.
+Nonsuch Park is situated between Cheam and Ewell Village to the North of Epsom and Ewell.
 There are a number of access points to the park which include two car parks off London Road, Ewell and a car park off Ewell Road, Cheam.
 Vehicle access to the Mansion House is only via the gate on Ewell Road, Cheam.

 Pedestrians can enter Nonsuch Park from the main entrances off London Road and Ewell Road.
 In addition there are footpaths from Blue Gates, Beaufort Way and Ewell By-Pass.
 A public footpath from Holmwood Road leads across Warren Farm into Nonsuch Park.